News and events at the Department of Marine Technology (IMT) in 2017

 The Dynamic Position Lab – demonstrating the theory behind automatic positioning at sea

-Over 400 pupils participated in the Ocean Space Race 2017 on 10 March - the largest recruiting event for the Department of Marine Technology.
+Over 400 pupils participated in the Ocean Space Race 2017 on 10 March, which is the largest recruiting event of the Department of Marine Technology.

-The competition is part of the high school course “Technology and Research” where the pupils can participate in three different competition groups: The Young Ship Designer, Wind Turbine and Open Class.
+The competition is part of the high school course “Technology and Research” .
+The pupils competed in three different groups: The Young Ship Designer, Wind Turbines and Open Class.
+They also participated in guided tours and lectures at campus Gløshaugen and the Marine Technology Centre.

-The pupils also participated in guided tours at Campus Gløshaugen, the Marine Technology Centre and motivational lectures.
-The pupils showed a high level of interest in technology and delivered impressing models and design reports.
+The pupils showed a high level of interest in technology and delivered impressive models and design reports.

-The goal of the event is to recruit pupils to technology studies and marine technology, and we hope to see many of them as students here in a couple of years.
+The goal of the event is to recruit pupils to technology studies and marine technology, and we hope to see many of them again as students in a couple of years.

 - Video and article on Gemini.no: "Kaprer smarte elever gjennom båtrace" (13 March 2017)

 - Teknisk Ukeblad: "Kampen om hodene: Færre vil studere marine fag – slik vil de snu trenden" (13 March 2017)

 Pedro de la Torre, together with other crew members, gives a talk about the Kon-Tiki2 expedition